Yanir-R/User-management-system/README.md

 Clicking on this user will open his tasks and posts

 ## Features
-- [x] few of the things you can do with my User management system:
 - [x] Add & remove user
 - [x] Adding new tasks and messages for a user
 - [x] click on the user id, the messages and tasks of that user will opened